awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 **Parameters:** None

 This control checks whether your S3 buckets allow public write access\.
-It evaluates the Block Public Access settings, the bucket policy, and the bucket access control list \(ACL\)\.
+It evaluates the block public access settings, the bucket policy, and the bucket access control list \(ACL\)\.

-There are select use cases that require everyone on the internet to write to your S3 bucket\.
-However, those situations are extremely rare\.
+Some use cases require that everyone on the internet be able to write to your S3 bucket\.
+However, those situations are rare\.
 To ensure the integrity and security of your data, your S3 bucket should not be publicly writable\.

 ### Remediation<a name="s3-3-remediation"></a>